ejb98/wingstl/README.md

 # wingstl
 This project is a CLI tool for generating print-ready STL files for swept wings.
-An example is provided below for the output of a swept wing semi-span.
+An example image is provided below for the output of a swept wing semi-span.

 ![Alt text](images/wing.png)